- Consolidated Notes

 41. Equity capital difference based on currency conversion

-The equity difference from currency conversion is a result of converting on the basis of the modified closing date method [modifizierte Stichtagsmethode].
-The difference arises from conversion of the items on the income statement of those subsidiaries, which rendered their accounts in a foreign currency, at the average exchange rate and the conversion of the items of equity capital of those subsidiaries at the historical rate of the initial consolidation, on the one hand, and the exchange rate on the reporting date [Stichtagskurs] for the conversion of other assets and liabilities, on the other hand.
+The equity difference from currency conversion is a result of converting based on the modified closing date method [modifizierte Stichtagsmethode].
+The difference arises from the conversion of the items on the income statement of those subsidiaries, which rendered their accounts in a foreign currency, at the average exchange rate and the conversion of the items of equity capital of those subsidiaries at the historical rate of the initial consolidation, on the one hand, and the exchange rate on the reporting date [Stichtagskurs] for the conversion of other assets and liabilities, on the other hand.

 Notes to the Consolidated Statement of Comprehensive Income